A Snippet From

-One advantage to being in a cycling club is members gain access to many different sources on training, equipment and maintenance.
+One advantage to being in a cycling club is members gain access to many different sources on training, equipment, and maintenance.

-Sometimes this information is gained on the fly, during training rides or over coffee afterward.
+Sometimes this information is gained on the fly, during training rides, or over coffee afterward.
 Sometimes it’s delivered by mail, as in the weekly newsletter.

 Following is a good example.
-It’s an opinion piece by Gray Braatvedt on bike shops and service that was included in the East Coast Cycling Club newsletter.
+It’s an opinion piece by Gray Braatvedt on bike shops and services that was included in the East Coast Cycling Club newsletter.
 His opinion is worth hearing.
 Not only is he an accomplished cyclist but he’s also owned and operated bike shops.